-4.2 Beach Cover
+4.2 Beach cover

-Beaches cover the shore platforms in the near-shore, which partially shields the platform from cosmic rays and, as a result, reduces 10Be production in the platform surface.
-The presence of beach cover may not be consistent, but will depend on the supply of material from the adjacent cliffs, the supply and removal of sediment due to both alongshore and cross-shore sediment transport, and the rate at which beach material is physically and chemically weathered.
-We conducted a series of experiments designed to investigate the influence of beach cover on the accumulation of 10 Be on a shore platform.
-Firstly, we considered a simple case where beach morphology is held constant through time, and explore the influence that constant beach width ($B_w = 0$, 10, 20, 50, 100 m) on the concentration of 10 Be in the shore platform.
-Secondly, we considered the condition that beach width may vary through time, with beach width varying as a sinusoidal function over decadal timescales (wavelength = 100 years), with an average $B_W = 50$ m and amplitude of 30 m.
+Beaches cover the shore platforms in the near-shore zone, which partially shields the platform from cosmic rays and, as a result, reduces 10Be production in the platform surface.
+The presence of beach cover may not be consistent but will depend on the supply of material from the adjacent cliffs, the supply and removal of sediment due to both alongshore and cross-shore sediment transport, and the rate at which beach material is physically and chemically weathered.
+We conducted a series of experiments designed to investigate the influence of beach cover on the accumulation of 10Be on a shore platform.
+Firstly, we considered a simple case where beach morphology is held constant through time and explore the influence that constant beach width has $(B_w = 0,$ 10, 20, 50, 100 m) on the concentration of 10Be in the shore platform.
+Secondly, we considered the condition that beach width may vary through time, with beach width varying as a sinusoidal function over decadal timescales (wavelength: 100 years), with an average $B{\rm w} = 50 \,\mathrm{m}$ and amplitude of 30 m.
 Thirdly, we considered the condition that beaches may be lost through time, as beach material is transported away more rapidly than it is supplied by alongshore transport and cliff erosion.
-These scenarios all evolved the shore profile by steady state retreat with a cliff retreat rate of $\epsilon = 0.1$ m yr $^{-1}$.
-RSL was held constant and a diurnal tide with $H_n = 1.0$ m was used.
+These scenarios all evolved the shore profile by steady-state retreat with a cliff retreat rate of $\epsilon = 0.1 \text{ m yr}^{-1}$.
+RSL was held constant and a diurnal tide with $H_n = 1.0 \text{ m}$ was used.

-4.3 Steady state and Transient Shore Platform Evolution
+4.3 Steady-state and transient shore platform evolution

-Previous studies have assumed that shore platform evolution proceeds in steady state such that a constant shore profile morphology is translated landward through time, and tracks the trajectory of RSL change (Regard et al., 2012).
-Here, we explored the influence of RSL rise on shore platform morphology and the resulting distribution of 10Be across shore platforms with RoBoCoP (see Section 2.2).
-We compared the results of dynamic shore platform evolution experiments to those of steady state shore profile retreat to investigate the influence that the assumption steady retreat may have on the accumulation of 10Be and our ability to interpret rates of cliff retreat.
+Previous studies have assumed that shore platform evolution proceeds in steady state such that a constant shore profile morphology is translated landward through time and tracks the trajectory of RSL change (Regard et al., 2012).
+Here, we explored the influence of RSL rise on shore platform morphology and the resulting distribution of 10Be across shore platforms with RoBoCoP (see Sect.
+2.2).
+We compared the results of dynamic shore platform evolution experiments to those of steady-state shore profile retreat to investigate the influence that the assumption steady retreat may have on the accumulation of 10Be and our ability to interpret rates of cliff retreat.
 The initial and boundary conditions for the model were held constant (see Table 3).
-The model is initialised with a sloped platform profile and forward modelled for 10 Ka.
-In our first set of experiments, we held RSL constant whilst during the second set of experiments RSL rose at a constant rate (0.5 mm yr-1).
+The model is initialized with a sloped platform profile and forward modelled for 10 kyr.
+In our first set of experiments, we held RSL constant, whilst during the second set of experiments RSL rose at a constant rate (0.5 mm yr^{-1}) .
 RSL rise is known from previous experiments to influence the rate of cliff retreat and how it changes through time, the morphology of the platform, and the amount and distribution of platform downwear (Trenhaile, 2000; Walkden and Hall, 2005).
-We compared the resultant 10Be concentrations to predictions that assume steady state retreat in order to determine whether this assumption allows estimation of average transient retreat rates.
+We compared the resultant 10Be concentrations to predictions that assume steady-state retreat in order to determine whether this assumption allows the estimation of average transient retreat rates.